akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 Ends SimulateAsync.
 Worker threads count = 1
 Ends Main.
 Worker threads count = 1</code></pre>

  The thing is, after the <code>await</code> operation in <code>SimulateAsync</code> is completed, a background thread from the <code>TreadPool</code> was assigned to the task.
-That is why the worker thread count value returned 1.
+That is why the worker thread count returns 1.

  To show when the <code>async</code> code may run synchronously the example above should be modified so the delay is set to zero.
  <pre><code class="language-cs">//await Task.Delay(1);